Some links in this post may be affiliate links

 Many cultivars of Emerald Ripple Peperomia have been developed like Burgundy, Variegata, Emerald Ripple and Rosso among others.

-Emerald Ripple Peperomia (Peperomia caperata) thrives in warm, humid conditions, medium to bright, indirect light and moderately moist, fertile, free-draining soil coupled with regular feeding during the growing season..
+Emerald Ripple Peperomia (Peperomia caperata) grows best in average warmth of 15-260C, humidity of 60-70%, medium to bright indirect light and moderately moist, fertile, well-drained, all purpose potting soil coupled with monthly feeding during the growing season.

 Peperomia caperata requires pruning to keep it neat, to discourage pests and diseases, to encourage bushy growth and to rejuvenate growth.
 Repotting is needed only when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Water Emerald Ripple Peperomia liberally during the growing season and allow the soil to slightly dry out between waterings to keep it moderately moist.
+Water Emerald Ripple Peperomia liberally during the growing season and allow the top 2-3 inches of soil to slightly dry out between waterings to keep it moderately moist.

-Lessen watering during the cold season to keep the soil barely moist as growth is minimal at this time.
+Lessen watering during the cold season to keep the soil barely moist as growth is minimal at this time but do not allow the soil to dry out completely to avoid leaf drop.

-Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead in root-rot disease and eventual death of the plant.
+Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead in root-rot and loss of the plant.
+Read more on how to water houseplants the correct way.

-Emerald Ripple Peperomia thrives in a high humidity environment.
+Peperomia caperata thrives in a humidity of 60-70%.
 Set pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+You may also grow the plant in a well-lit bathroom or other moist areas in the home.
+Emerald Ripple Peperomia is among the best plants for the bathroom.

-The best soil for Emerald Ripple Peperomia should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+The best potting mix for Emerald Ripple Peperomia should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+All purpose potting mixes are good for this Peperomia.

 Pruning Emerald Ripple Peperomia involves regular removal of dead foliage to maintain the plant neat and also minimize pest and disaese infestations.